 This year’s festival in Bergen, Norway, will take place from 22 May until 05 June, with longing as an overall theme running through the programme.
 The theme is apparent in the opening performance Waiting, a re-telling of Ibsen’s Peer Gynt seen from the character Solveig’s point of view set to Edvard Grieg’s music.
-Norwegian author Karl Ove Knausgård has created a modern Solveig for the performance, which will be directed by Catalan Calixto Bieito and have critically acclaimed Norwegian soprano Mari Eriksmoen in the leading role.
+Norwegian author Karl Ove Knausgård has created a modern Solveig for the performance, which will be directed by Spanish Calixto Bieito and have critically acclaimed Norwegian soprano Mari Eriksmoen in the leading role.

 The opening performance sets the tone for hundreds of events at 30 venues in and around the city of Bergen in Western Norway.
 This year’s programme will present thirteen world premieres of theatrical and musical works and eight Scandinavian premieres.

 ‘As always, the programme presents art of all genres during fifteen remarkable days when the city finds itself at its most beautiful,’ says festival director Anders Beyer.

 The line-up contains both word-famous classical stars such as Yo-Yo Ma, Kathryn Stott, Steven Isserlis, Robert Levin and Hilary Hahn, and internationally renowned artists and creators including Angélique Kidjo, Mikael Persbrandt, Robert Wilson and Nils Frahm.
 Festival composer Unsuk Chin will also be prominent in the 2019 programme.